 Results from the Navy Acoustics Effects Model (Table 3.3-2) shows that Kemp's ridley sea turtles in the Study Area may experience behavioral reactions, TTS, and AINJ from sonar, air guns, and explosives over the course of a year.
-The largest contributor of impacts from sonar (in order of level of impacts) are due to Acoustic and Oceanographic testing activities in the Gulf of Mexico during winter, the Southeast during winter, the Mid-Atlantic during fall, and the Northeast during fall.
+The largest contributor of impacts from sonar (in order of level of impacts) are due to Acoustic and Oceanographic testing activities in the Gulf of Mexico during winter, the Southeast during fall, and the Northeast during fall.
+The largest contributor of impacts from air gun use (in order of level of impacts) are due to Acoustic and Oceanographic testing activities are due to Acoustic and Oceanographic testing activities in the Southeast during fall.
 The largest contributor of impacts from air gun use (in order of level of impacts) are due to Acoustic and Oceanographic testing activities in the Southeast during spring, and the Mid-Atlantic during summer.
 The largest contributors of impacts from explosives (in order of level of impacts) are due to Line Charge testing activities in the Gulf of Mexico during winter; and Mine Countermeasure and Neutralization testing activities in the Gulf of Mexico during winter, and the Mid-Atlantic during Spring.
 Pile driving exposure modeling estimates no impacts to Kemp's ridley sea turtles.